lightdock/lightdock.github.io/tutorials/2UUY.md

 [lightdock_setup] INFO: LightDock setup OK
 ```

+**NOTE** For a detailed description of the setup stage, please check the [LightDock basics](https://lightdock.org/tutorials/basics#2-setup-a-simulation)

-If the setup is successful, we find a file called <code>setup.json</code>, which includes all the details about LightDock simulation:
+If the setup is successful, we wiil find a file called <code>setup.json</code>, which includes all the details about LightDock simulation.

 ```bash
 $ cat setup.json